 Kajabi’s site has its fair share of happy customers who they describe as “thought leaders.”
 The six they feature on their homepage have careers in the following areas: fitness, personal development, marketing, social media, and video content.
 Although you can see who they are, there are no links that take you to their individual success stories, which is a shame.
 There are more success stories further down the home page where you can watch short video interviews with each case study.

 There’s little in the way of bad reviews for Podia either.
 Users like its pricing, design, marketing and membership features.
 Podia’s users are readily apparent on its website and happy to sing its praises.
 For example, user Becky Mollenkamp says: “Podia solves all of my selling needs by letting me house courses, memberships and downloads all in one place.
 Plus, the customer service is second to none.”

 There are links to satisfied customers’ own websites.
 Although yes, these take you away from Podia, it’s clear they really want you to see how their platform is helping real-life people.

 Instead of household name press reviews, Podia actually reviews itself on its site.
 Some readers may find this a cynical means of clearly comparing itself favourably with its competitors.
 However, we thought it’s a nice touch and aimed at greater transparency for its customers.

 Podia compares itself to Kajabi marketing, saying it’s a Kajabi “alternative that’s actually affordable.”
 It also distinguishes itself from ClickFunnels, Teachable, Thinkific, and Gumroad.
 We like that they say: “we want you to choose the best platform for you, even if it’s not us.”

-Kajabi is a web-based, “all-in-one” software that gives you the tools needed to make money from selling your knowledge all within one app.
+Kajabi is a web-based, “all-in-one” software that gives you the course creation tool functionality needed to make money from selling your knowledge all within one app.
 Kajabi includes: Website building tools and email marketing tools.

 Yes, lots of people use Podia to manage and run their entire business.
 You can add additional pages like and ‘About’ page, FAQ’s, landing pages, social media links, and any other information that you would like to include on your primary website.